Netflix/falcor/MIGRATIONS.md

 Deref
 -------------
-The old deref worked is such a way that the path to be dereference and leaves were required to successfully deref to that location.
-If the leaves did not exist within the cache then a network request was made to fill in the cache.

-The new deref works completely different.
-Instead of specifying a path via an array, the output from get is used.
-Lets go over some examples:
+`deref` has changed to use the output from a `ModelResponse` instead of specifying the destination via path and leaves.

-First lets build a model with some initial cache.
+Lets create a model with some initial cache.
 ```javascript
 var model = new Model({
     cache: {